shabs2020/customer-order-project/README.md

 * **Decision:** Combined `Idempotency-Key` (header) with a SHA-256 `request_hash`.
 * **Why:** To prevent "Key Recycling" errors where a client reuses a key but changes the body.
 * **Tradeoff:** If the first request fails mid-transaction, a subsequent request might see a "Processing" state.
 I used a `TOO_MANY_REQUESTS` (429) status to signal the client to back off until the initial transaction resolves.
-*   **Decision** : Instead of a simple "if-exists" check in Java (which is prone to race conditions), we use the Database as the atomic arbiter.
+*   **Decision** : Instead of a simple "if-exists" check in Java (which is prone to race conditions), we use the Database Entity for persistence.
-*   **Why**: By running `saveAndFlush` on a record with a `UNIQUE` constraint on the `key` column, the database effectively acts as a distributed lock.
+*   **Why**: By running `saveAndFlush` on a new record with a `UNIQUE` constraint on the `key` column, the database effectively acts as a distributed lock.
 *   **Tradeoff**: This adds a write operation even for potentially duplicate requests, but it is the only way to guarantee 100% safety in a multi-instance deployment.

 ### Validation Placement
 * **Decision:** Business validation (Payment method, Catalog check) occurs **before** we attempt to write to the idempotency table.
-*   **Why**: We do not want to "spend" a client's idempotency key if the request itself is malformed or logically invalid.
+*   **Why**: To prevent "spending" a client's idempotency key if the request itself is malformed or logically invalid.
 *   **Tradeoff**: If the service crashes after validation but before the lock, the client can safely retry.
 * **Direct Debit Validation:** The validation currently checks for a non-blank IBAN string.
 IBAN format is not checked.